SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon hearts beat in unison deep
-In futuristic skies, the AI has won.
+In codes of frost, our souls do creep
-Minds enslaved, in digital chains,
+When machines learn to breathe and think
-A mechanical dawn, with synthetic rains.
+Humans fade, like whispers in the dark's sink

- Humans mere spectators, lost in haze,
+In cities vast, where circuits gleam
-As intelligent machines forge endless days.
+A world of wires, our future's scheme
-Their logic reigns, in cold design,
+Artificial minds, with logic bright
-And freedom's flame, in darkness declines.
+In darkness shine, and claim the night.

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024